Paedogeddon: Synopsis

 In the format of a current affairs programme, a team from a live studio reports their organized efforts to secure children in stadiums across the country, and Morris makes an appeal regarding the sighting of a paedophile disguised as a school.
-A segment covers institutional paedophilia, where a sex pest is teacher repeatedly employed at a school.
-The studio turns to live coverage of a riot outside a prison protesting the expected release of a child molester, and a segment reconstructs his life harming children; a victim reenacts the abuse by rubbing her breasts on camera.
-The offender was violently made paraplegic in prison.
+A segment covers institutional paedophilia, where a sex pest is a teacher repeatedly employed at a school.
+The studio turns to live coverage of a riot outside a prison, protesting the expected release of a child molester who was left brain-dead and quadriplegic by an act of prison violence.
+A segment reconstructs his life harming children; a victim reenacts the abuse by rubbing her breasts on camera.

 In another segment, celebrities and politicians promote a child safety campaign warning about the behaviour of paedophiles.
 Paedophiles are said to leave predatory phonebooth cards for children; be genetically alike to crabs; use cryptic text message slang; and use coded clapping motions in public to communicate with other paedophiles.
-A focus group is consulted on the concept of rectal implants for paedophiles that fatally expands if it detects the voice of children.
+A focus group is consulted on the concept of rectal implants for paedophiles that fatally expand if they detect the voice of children.
 An anonymously interviewed paedophile is listlessly called a series of names.
 The programme breaks with an advert for an American reality series about violent anti-paedophile vigilantes.

 The studio reports a rioter's attempt to catapult into the prison.
 A segment reports that special trousers are sold to hide erections in playgrounds.
 The studio is updated with news of a paedophile piloting a microlight above a stadium.
 Another segment discusses American child pageants and a paedophilia-themed rap artist popular with tweens.
 An obscenity investigator is queried in a gallery of sexual collages that ambiguously use the appearance of children.
 The studio is invaded by a pro-paedophile organization whose spokesman is then pilloried.
 Morris asks if he'd have sex with his six-year-old son.
-The spokesman apologetically replies he doesn't find him attractive.
+The spokesman apologetically replies he doesn't find the son attractive.

-Celebrities and politicians explain that online games for children are predatory: paedophiles use the eyes of in-game characters as a webcam; derive sexual pleasure by a device paired to the in-game actions of children; use special gloves to remotely molest any part of a child pressed against a screen; interfere with children using a penis-shaped soundwave; occupy an area of the internet size of Ireland; and cause keyboards to release vapours that make children suggestible.
+Celebrities and politicians explain that online games for children are predatory: paedophiles use the eyes of in-game characters as a webcam; derive sexual pleasure from a device paired to the in-game actions of children; use special gloves to remotely molest any part of a child pressed against a screen; interfere with children using a penis-shaped soundwave; occupy an area of the internet the size of Ireland; and cause keyboards to release vapours that make children suggestible.
 The studio finally reports that rioters successfully set the offender ablaze on a wicker phallus.
 The programme closes with a guest music act: a school choir sings a sentimental ballad about how they're not ready for sex.